In 1894, Schelter & Giesecke released a

 shadow) was called Virgil.
 It could be filled with the

-corresponding Aldo Manutio.
-Together,
+Aldo Manutio.
+Together, Virgil and

-Virgil and Aldo Manutio were known as
+Aldo Manutio were known as Tintoretto.

-Tintoretto.
-The peculiar alternates were also
+The peculiar alternates were also available for the hatched

-available for the hatched Bramante, resulting in
+Bramante, resulting in Buonarroti.
+See

 In 1894, Schelter & Giesecke released a series of bicolor typefaces.
 The basic shadow style was named Plantin.
 It could be combined with a fill style named Murillo.
 This bicolor package was marketed as Donatello.
-It was accompanied by a third style, Bramante, which is pre-filled with a shade.
+It was preceded by a third style, Bramante, which is pre-filled with a shade.

-Revivals of Tintoretto by Photo-Lettering for phototypesetting [1962 Art Nouveau Xenotypes 1895–1905] and by Letraset for dry-transfer lettering [shown as new in a March 1971 catalog].
+Revivals of Tintoretto (i.e. Virgil) by Photo-Lettering for phototypesetting [1962 Art Nouveau Xenotypes 1895–1905] and by Letraset for dry-transfer lettering [shown as new in a March 1971 catalog].
 Shown under the alias Faustus in a 1973 Typeshop catalog.

 There are various sloppily digitized versions available for free on the net, both of the fill (by Dieter Steffmann) and the shadow version.
 In 2006, Profonts did a less limited commercial version, consisting of Tintoretto Outline (i.e. Virgil) and Tintoretto Fill (i.e. Aldo Manutio).